 Infertility is an increasing issue that affects couples attempting pregnancy.
-Female infertility contributes to 35% of overall infertility cases.
 Food, nutrition and lifestyle patterns are crucial for optimising your fertility through maintaining healthy weight, regulating menses, improved insulin sensitivity and reducing inflammation in the body.
 Growing evidence shows that a diet high in trans fats, refined carbohydrates and added sugar can negatively affect fertility.
 The following will guide you through the top tips to improve fertility in women.

 1. Boosting the essential vitamins

 Optimal nutrition is vital to nourish your body and set up a foundation for a strong and healthy new addition.
 Consuming a balanced diet that consists of complex carbohydrates, quality proteins, vegetables, fruits, and good fats is important to obtain a wide range of nutrients needed to conceive.

 It is recommended to commence prenatal supplements for a minimum of 3 months prior to conceiving.
 Common essential nutrients needed for preconception include folic acid, vitamin B12, iron, zinc and vitamin D. However, there is no one size fits all supplement.
 It is best to consult your healthcare provider about what is best for you.

 Fruits and vegetables are loaded with antioxidants which helps protect our eggs from cellular damage by free radicals.
 Load up your plate with 3 or more colours at each main meal to get a variety of these powerful antioxidants.

 3. Consume fish and seafood 2-3 times a week